John Lloyd: In The Mind Of An Iconic Graphic Designer

 Image Courtesy of John Lloyd Archive

-Being creative is all about doing new things and you can do that just as well in hard times.
-In my design career I have experienced many financial crises and recessions but they have never impeded my creative thinking.
-Jim Northover and I launched our design consultancy in 1975 in the middle of a significant recession in the UK.
-In many ways, it was a good time to start a design business as many of the larger design consultancies in London were struggling with high overheads and falling revenues.
-As a start-up, we were able to be very competitive and flexible in the way we worked and the prices we charged.
-So, hard times can provide opportunities and can be advantageous if you think positively and creatively.
+Jim Northover and I launched our design consultancy in 1975, during a significant recession in the UK.
+In many ways, it was the perfect time to start a design business.
+Larger design consultancies in London were struggling with high overheads and falling revenues, while as a start-up, we were able to remain competitive and flexible in our approach and pricing.
+Hard times, if approached positively and creatively, can present opportunities and even advantages.

 What are your future plans?
 What is left for you to explore?